RobinSchmidt/RobsClapStuff/Examples/WithMyWrapper/ReadMe.txt

 To do an edit and rebuild, it is not enough to plug out the plugin.
 We need to plug out Surge too in order to release the plugin file

+When a plugin crashes and we reload it, we may have to re-attach the debugger after reload.
+(ToDo: figure out, if this is only the case, when the plugin is the only one on the channel)